From BTO to Depression: A Millennial’s Unexpected Journey

 Author: Yi Khoon Lim

-Someone like to read about psychology and learn a little about everything.
+Someone who likes to read about psychology and learn a little about everything.
 Enjoy deep conversation with others to understand each other better.
 Enjoys meditating at Gardens by the Bay.

 Benefited from our content?